Welcome

 What is a Certificate of Citizenship?

-You can apply for determination of German citizenship in order to obtain a certificate of citizenship.
+You can apply for confirmation of German citizenship in order to obtain a certificate of citizenship.
 The certificate confirms and proves that you have been a German citizen at the time of issue, for example by birth, and that you have not lost it since.
 An application is useful if it is not clear whether you (still) have German citizenship, of if an authority specifically requests a certificate of citizenship.

 Read here for further information on how to apply for a certificate of citizenship.